hazelcast/hazelcast-reference-manual/src/List.md

 ### Getting a List and Putting Items

-Use the Hazelcast `getList` method to get the list, then use the list `put` method to put items into the List.
+Use the HazelcastInstance `getList` method to get the list, then use the list `put` method to put items into the List.

 ```java
 import com.hazelcast.core.Hazelcast;